HaydenLeBaron/prog-assignment1-cs4230/report.md

 The first optimization I attempted was loop tiling.
 I tried a variety of ways of tiling but I never broke past 0.7 GFLOPs with loop tiling.

 Then I looked closer and noticed that the work done on arrays `y` and `z` were done totally independently.
-This signalled to me that they could be broken into two separate loops.
+This signaled to me that they could be broken into two separate loops.
 So I peeled the loops, like so:

 ```c
   for (i = 0; i < n; i++)